Surface Book 3: Accessories

-The new Surface Book 3 is backwards-compatible with some of the same peripheral accessories of its direct predecessors, such as the Surface Pen and the Surface Docks, however notably despite advertising otherwise, it is not fully compatible with the surface dial and lacks the advertised on-screen functionality.
+The new Surface Book 3 is backwards-compatible with some of the same peripheral accessories of its direct predecessors, such as the Surface Pen and the Surface Docks, however notably despite advertising otherwise, it is not fully compatible with the Surface Dial and lacks the advertised on-screen functionality.

-As with its predecessor, the Surface Book 2, has the ability to use built-in pen computing capabilities based on N-trig technology Microsoft acquired in 2015, although no significant updates have been made for this new release.
+As with its predecessor, the Surface Book 2, it has the ability to use built-in pen computing capabilities based on N-trig technology Microsoft acquired in 2015, although no significant updates have been made for this new release.
 All major tweaks and improvements, which Microsoft had first released for the Surface Book 2, are also applied to this new generation.

 Both the Surface Book 2 & 3 share the same display options, with the same 10-point touch support.
 With that said, the tablet and keyboard base portions are not interchangeable between the Surface Book 2 and 3.
 A series of magnets are installed in opposing positions, alongside additional software controls, to ensure that users will not accidentally mix hardware between the two generations.